juancbarragan/example-hibernate/README.md

 Application to maintain one or more AddressBooks

 Technologies used:
-Spring
+Spring,
-Hibernate
+Hibernate,
-Java
+Java,
-HSQL In memory Database
+HSQL In memory Database,
-JPA
+JPA,
-javax.validation
+javax.validation,
 JUnit

 How to run: